-You may have heard the term "gig economy" — an emerging group of workers who chooses self-employment over traditional jobs.
+You may have heard the term "gig economy" — an emerging group of workers who choose self-employment over traditional jobs.
 Also known as freelancers and consultants, these individuals tend to be industry experts who work with multiple clients and provide expertise on demand.
 While pay can be unpredictable for these types of employees, some gig workers earn salaries comparable to those of full-time jobs, according to Business Insider.

 Wondering whether this trend will benefit your business?
 Here's what you need to know.

 When to Hire

 Hiring independent consultants and freelancers gives small businesses the flexibility to bring on talent for short-term projects that don't necessitate a full-time hire.